Shaktal/any_iterator/any_iterator.md

 Generic programming techniques (such as accepting arbitrary iterator types through templates) also prevent various ubiquitous OOP techniques such as inheritance and run-time polymorphism, again making some developers reluctant to adopt them.

 Using type-erasure is the idiomatic way to solve this problem in C++, and we have several existing vocabulary types for solving other problem classes (`std::function`, `std::any`).
-In this proposal, we consider the addition of a `std::any_iterator` template class that solves this problem for the case of iterators.
+In this proposal, we consider the addition of a `std::any_iterator` class template that solves this problem for the case of iterators.

 ### Example Usage
 Consider the previous example code.
-With the existance of a `std::any_iterator` template class, this would instead look something like:
+With the existance of a `std::any_iterator` class template, this would instead look something like:

 ```c++
 // application_algorithm.h